JaysonWaters/News_Api_App/ReadMe.txt

 Second screen holds the card view for the articles going into the verticle linear layout.

-Third screen the Search bar adn button so you can seach for certain article or topic.
+Third screen the Search bar and button so you can seach for certain article or topic.